vermiculator/fragments/src/content/vault/library/How the Snowflakes Won.md

 title: "How the Snowflakes Won"
 short-title: "How the Snowflakes Won"
 full-title: "How the Snowflakes Won"
-summary: Tumblr was once a chaotic, influential online underground that shaped internet culture and progressive discourse.
+summary: "Tumblr was once a chaotic, influential online underground that shaped internet culture and progressive discourse.
 Its intense community dynamics also fostered cancel culture, harassment, and clashes with trolls.
-After mistakes like banning NSFW content and declining influence, Tumblr now survives as a quieter, nostalgic space with uncertain prospects.
+After mistakes like banning NSFW content and declining influence, Tumblr now survives as a quieter, nostalgic space with uncertain prospects."
 kind: articles
 url: https://web.archive.org/web/20220201201355/https://www.theatlantic.com/technology/archive/2022/02/tumblr-internet-legacy-survival/621419/
 published_date: 2022-02-01